magpantay/OnTheSide/iPhoneScreenResolution.md

 ### Things Needed
  - Computer

-Note: This solution will cause all data to be lost, and should only be considered a last resort.
+##### NOTE: This solution will cause all data to be lost, and should only be considered a last resort.

 So, you're not able to get your passcode, but you don't want to update your phone since that update may render your phone unjailbreakable?
 Well, there seems to be an answer to that; however, it resets your phone completely.
 If you have "Find My iPhone" enabled (which seems to be enabled by default after signing in with your Apple account), you should be able to remotely reset your phone, which is the equivalent of the "Erase All Contents and Settings" button on the Settings app.
 This process should keep your iOS version the same.